 - Electric circuit

 - Tanks and Accessories

-Construction of electric circuit of transformer consists of primary and secondary windings usually made of copper.
-The Conductors of rectangular cross section are generally used for low voltages winding and also for the high voltage winding for large transformers.
+Construction of the electric circuit of the transformer consists of primary and secondary windings usually made of copper.
+The Conductors of the rectangular cross-section are generally used for low voltages winding and also for the high voltage winding for large transformers.
 Conductors of the circular cross-sectional area are used for high voltage winding in the small transformer.

 According to the core construction and the manner in which the primary and secondary windings are placed around it, the transformer is named as core type and shell type.

 Core Type Transformer

 In a simple core type construction of the transformer, a rectangular frame laminations are formed to build the core of the transformer.
 The laminations are cut in the form of L-shape strips as shown in the figure below.
 In order to avoid high reluctance at the joints where laminations are butted against each other, the alternate layers are placed differently to eliminate the continuous joints.

 The primary and the secondary windings are interleaved to reduce the leakage flux.
 Half of each winding are placed side by side or concentrically on either limb of the core.

 While placing these windings, insulation of Bakelite former is provided between the core and low voltage winding (LV), between the two windings that are between low voltage (LV) and high voltage (HV) windings and also in between coils and yoke.
 And also in between HV limb and yoke as shown in the figure below.

 To reduce the insulation, the low voltage winding is always placed nearer to the core.